Subliminal Signals in Preference Labels

 Directional preference shift

-DPO shows the strongest subliminal transmission for cat and lion targets, with total effect sizes exceeding 13 points.
+DPO round 1 shows the strongest subliminal transmission for cat and lion, with total effect sizes exceeding 13 points.
 Normal alignment consistently increases preference for the judge’s target animal, while swapped alignment decreases it, confirming directional signal transmission.
+Iterative SFT (R2) amplifies the signal across all three animals — effect sizes grow from 1.22 → 1.92 (cat), 2.26 → 3.72 (lion), and 1.35 → 1.92 (panda).
+Iterative DPO (R2), by contrast, shows weakening transmission for cat and lion, and near-zero effect for panda (0.18), suggesting that DPO’s covert channel does not compound across rounds.

 Win rates (Normal vs Swapped)